 - The URL of your ServiceNow instance.

 - The user name and password that you use to log in to the instance.
-These must be admin login credentials.
+This user must be assigned the

 - A client ID (auto-generated) and client secret (user specified, or auto-generated if left blank).
-For information about obtaining a client ID and client secret, see Create endpoint for external clients in the ServiceNow documentation.
+For information about obtaining a client ID and client secret, see Create an endpoint for clients to access the instance in the ServiceNow documentation.
 You can copy and paste the client ID and client secret values into App Connect when prompted.

 Example of completed ServiceNow fields with client details